oraclize/docs/source/includes/_corda.md

 <aside class="notice">
 To safely check the authenticity of the data received it is customary to verify the proof included in an Oraclize's answer.
 Once the verifyProof method succeed (returning 'true'), the user can be sure that nor Oraclize neither other Parties has tampered the results.
-This can be checked from each party involved in the transaction which has loaded our CordApp.
+This can be checked from each party involved in the transaction which has loaded our CorDapp.

-Note that the ProofVerificationTool is a module included in the Oraclize's CordApp and performs the verification locally within the node.
+Note that the ProofVerificationTool is a module included in the Oraclize's CorDapp and performs the verification locally within the node.
 </aside>

 ```java